Japan All Over

 Japan All Over Tour

-A fully escorted tour over 21 days takes you across the Japan Golden Route, Kyushu and places off the beaten track, from the Northern island of Hokkaido to the Southern island of Okinawa.
-From the bustle of vibrant Tokyo to the cultured charm of the traditional capital Kyoto and fascinating aboriginal culture Ainu in Hokkaido, will provide a kaleidoscope of experiences.
+A fully escorted tour over 23 days in Japan takes you across the Japan Golden Route, Kyushu and places off the beaten track, from the Northern island of Hokkaido to the Southern island of Okinawa.
+From the bustle of vibrant Tokyo to the cultured charm of the traditional capital Kyoto and fascinating aboriginal culture of the Ainu in Hokkaido, will provide a kaleidoscope of experiences.
 Stroll through exotic locations in Kyoto familiar to many from movies such as Memoirs of a Geisha.
-Visit hidden places which other package tours do not offer, including the old Nakasendo, Tsumago/Magome village, poignant Hiroshima and the nearby beautiful floating shrine of Miyajima Island and the secluded island paradise of Okinawa which was once a separate kingdom.
+Visit hidden places which other package tours do not offer, including the old Nakasendo, Tsumago/Magome village, poignant Hiroshima and the nearby beautiful floating shrine of Miyajima Island, historic pottery villages in the mountains of Kyushu and the secluded island paradise of Okinawa which was once a separate kingdom.
 Mingle with the locals in morning markets, wander through ancient streets and speed between cities.
 This is an experience you won’t forget.